- College of Sciences

 - Courses designated in 2 (Common Program Prerequisites) are usually completed in the first 60 hours.

-- AA transfer students are expected to have completed the following courses before enrolling as a Physics major.
-These classes are prerequisites for advanced science classes and students entering without these classes will be unable to register for most of the advanced courses.
+- Upon reaching junior standing (60 hours), Physics majors are expected to have completed the following courses and associated chemistry laboratories.
+These classes are prerequisites for advanced science classes and students entering the major without these classes will be unable to register for most of the advanced courses.

 - CHM 2045C – Chemistry Fundamentals I Credit Hours: 4